das-orky/das-orky.github.io/_pages/book_collection_gallery.md

     title: "Image 4 title caption"

 ---
-# A few of my books
+# Few books from my collection
 Many of the technical books, novels, graphic novels and short stories books are not listed.
 Just a random list.
 {% include gallery id="gallery" layout="third" caption="A few of my books are listed above." %}